 This is it!
 You can now change PostHog in any way you want.
 See Project Structure for an intro to the repository's contents.

-patterns in your branches unless putting out a new version of PostHog, as such branches have special handling related to releases.
+To commit changes, create a new branch based on master for your intended change, and develop away.
+Just make sure not use to use release-* patterns in your branches unless putting out a new version of PostHog, as such branches have special handling related to releases.

 Testing